omgnetwork/omgnetwork.github.io/docs/wallet/quick-start-webwallet.md

 ### 3.2 Process an Exit

-To prevent any malicious activity on the network, each exit goes through the [`Challenge Period`](/network/challenge-period).
+To prevent any malicious activity on the network, each exit goes through the [Challenge Period](/network/challenge-period).
 This allows other users to challenge your exit on validity and trust.
 You can find also find a date when you can process your exit below the transaction id.
 After the challenge period has passed, you can process your exit to send your funds back to the Ethereum network.

 To start an exit, press the `Process Exit` button near exit id as follows: